Fish-In-A-Suit/Conquest/README.md

 **Issues:**
   - I believe the rotation around the x axis isn't working.
 Something has to be wrong with matrix multiplication or the like

+ ### Snapshot 0.7.3: Fixed rotation around X, Y and Z axes

+**Changes**:
+  - Changed the way how rotation matrix works.
+I've created a new method (rotateXYZ) which performs correct rotation.
+I've left the old methods for rotation in place, which will be fixed in some future update.

+### snapshot 0.
+7. 4: implemented scaling transformation

+**Goal:** Fix the method for matrix-matrix multiplication and implemnent the scaling matrix

+**Additions:**
+  - Added a getModelMatrix(Matrix4f translation, Matrix4f rotation) method, which creates the model/world matrix (the matrix which transforms model's vertices from the model's position to the world).
+Currently, only translation and rotation transformations apply, scaling will be added shortly.
+  - Implemented scaling effects, which can be achieved by calling transformation.getScaleMatrix(float scale) method.
+This method is put to use inside the Renderer.render method, where the scale of the entity is updated once per render call.
+The result obtained by transformation.getScaleMatrix(entity.getScale()) is then used to create the model matrix (along with translation and rotation), which is then sent to the vertex shader.

+**Changes:**
+  - Fixed the method multiplyByMatrix(Matrix4f mat) in class Matrix4f to produce correct results.
+  - The vertexShader now only takes in mat4 modelMatrix as a parameter instead of three mat4s for translation, rotation and scale, so as to save up on some gpu power.
+The model matrix is calculated on the processor.